-A simple, but delicious lemon & dill oven baked salmon recipe – perfect for an immune-boosting, nutrient-rich mid-week meal.
+A simple, but delicious lemon & dill oven-baked salmon recipe – perfect for an immune-boosting, nutrient-rich mid-week meal.

-Plus, combined with heart-healthy olive oil and immune-boosting garlic (with its anti-bacterial, anti-fungal and anti-viral properties), this is a match made in heaven for a healthy immune system.
+Plus, combined with heart-healthy olive oil and immune-boosting garlic (with its anti-bacterial, anti-fungal, and anti-viral properties), this is a match made in heaven for a healthy immune system.

 This lemon & dill oven-baked salmon is perfect for a healthy, nutritious mid-week meal.
-Combined with a simple olive oil, garlic and salt and pepper marinade, for additional flavour.
+Combined with a simple olive oil, garlic, and salt and pepper marinade, for additional flavor.
 Plus, this salmon is super versatile and perfect for serving alongside dill basmati rice (I didn’t include it below but you can check out this dill rice recipe), other grains, with a stir fry or this simple garlic sautéed spinach – just to name a few options.

 Plus, this healthy salmon recipe takes just 25 minutes baking time, with only 5 minutes of hands-on prep time!
-AND you get all the flavour of fresh dill without the added unhealthiness of a dill sauce (although I do love a good dill sauce, too – on occasion).
+AND you get all the flavor of fresh dill without the added unhealthiness of a dill sauce (although I do love a good dill sauce, too – on occasion).

 I try to always have some salmon fillets in my freezer, because they last a long time, but are super easy to whip out for a mid-week meal.
 They can even be cooked from frozen if you’re in a super rush.
 Not to mention that they are chock full of health benefits.